 New Zealand is a special place, populated by an incredible array of unique fauna and flora.
 None more incredible than the amazing Mānuka tree.
 It’s been around for centuries, dating back to early Māori settlers in New Zealand who used it for, well, just about everything.

-Māori have had a long relationship with Mānuka, they call it taonga or ‘treasure’ and have found a staggering amount of uses for it; from food, to medicine, and all manner of tools and artefacts.
-Its most significant use was as a medicinal plant.
+Māori have had a long relationship with Mānuka, they call it a taonga or ‘treasure’ and found a staggering amount of uses for it; from food to traditional medicinal uses, and all manner of tools and artefacts.
 Infusions made with the leaves were used to reduce fevers and treat stomach and urinary problems.
 Gum produced from the tree was used as a moisturiser for burns, and to ease coughing.
 Decoctions from the bark were used as a sedative, a mouthwash, and to treat diarrhoea and fever.
-The tree was essentially a pharmacy.

 So, if you’re looking for somewhere where indigenous trees work with bees to make something awesome… we know a place.